Krypto: The original Krypto

-On Krypton, parallel evolution leads to the emergence of analogous species to Terran birds, felids, canids, and simians.
+On Krypton, parallel evolution leads to the emergence of analogous species to Earth birds, felids, canids, and simians.
 They are domestic companion animals as they are on Earth.
-As explained in his first appearance, Krypto is originally the dog of toddler Kal-El while they are on Krypton.
-Jor-El, testing prototypes for the rocket that eventually sends Kal-El to Earth, decides to use Krypto as a test subject.
-However, Krypto's rocket is knocked off-course; the rocket drifts through space for years until it eventually lands on Earth, where Krypto is reunited with the now-teenaged superhero, Superboy.
+As explained in his first appearance, Krypto is originally the young dog and household pet of toddler Kal-El while they are on Krypton.

+Jor-El, testing prototypes for the rocket that will eventually send Kal-El to Earth, decides to use Krypto as a test subject, with the dog launched in extended cryogenic sleep.
+However, Krypto's rocket is knocked off-course by meteors and drifts through space for approximately ten Earth years until it eventually lands on Earth, where Krypto is reunited with the by-then teenaged superhero, Superboy.
 Due to the environment (Earth's yellow sun and lower gravity), Krypto possesses the same powers and abilities as his master, although his physical abilities are proportionate to his smaller size and species.
 Certain sensory abilities of Krypto's (senses of smell and hearing) are more acute than those of Superman, just as an ordinary dog's senses are more acute than those of an ordinary human.
-Krypto also has super-canine intelligence (approximately human level, though with his canine traits and interests still present); the comics expressed this via the use of thought balloons indicating what Krypto thinks.
+Krypto also has human-level intelligence, with his thoughts being represented via speech balloons.
+Although he has normal canine instincts he is able to make decisions rationally and suppress his instincts to achieve Kal-El's objectives, such as preserving his secret identity.
+Upon being reunited with Kal-El, the reawakened Krypto understands due to his sense of scent that the now-teenager is in fact Krypto's own companion from Krypton now grown to adolescence.

-Krypto is drawn as a white dog of generic pedigree.
-The early appearances of the character in the comics usually feature exaggerated anthropomorphic facial expressions; these are replaced in later appearances by a more generic canine face.
-When fighting crime, Krypto usually wears a gold collar, a miniature facsimile of the famed Superman-"S" symbol for a dog tag, and a dog-sized version of Superman's cape.
-Whenever he is on Earth and wants to appear as an "ordinary" dog, Krypto simply pulls his collar and its attached cape off, pulling it back on when necessary.
+Krypto is drawn as a medium-sized, short-haired white dog of generic pedigree.
+The early appearances of the character in the comics feature exaggerated anthropomorphic facial expressions; these are replaced in later appearances by a more generic canine face.
+When fighting crime, Krypto usually wears a gold collar, a miniature facsimile of the Superman's symbol for a dog tag, and a dog-sized version of Superman's cape.
+Whenever he is on Earth and wants to appear as an "ordinary" dog, Krypto pulls his collar and cape off, pulling it back on when necessary.
 In one story, he is gifted with a collar which contains a retractable cape that can be unfurled or hidden by pressing a stud.